 - Group Type: List (group) or bin.

-- Bin Type: There are two option such Size of Bins or Number of Bins
+- Bin Type: There are two options such Size of Bins or the Number of Bins

 - Min and Max Value: Minimum and maximum values present in the selected Fields.
 Here is the Product Key.

 If you selected the Bin Type as the Size of Bins, then you have to specify the Bin size (static Number)